-Q. What information must a person in charge of a dog supply to an Animal Control Officer on request (Section 19 Dog Control Act 1996)
+Q. What information must a person in charge of a dog supply to an Animal Control Officer on request (Sections 19 & 19a Dog Control Act 1996)

-A. Name, gender, and a description of the dog.
+A. Name, date of birth, address, gender & description of the dog.

 Q. When can a dog be walked off a leash in a public place?
 (Bylaws)